Our spokespeople are available for media interviews about hospice and palliative care.

 She holds an engineering degree, MBA, postgraduate qualifications in International and Social Policy and is a Chartered Director.

-Jonathan Ellis – Director of Policy and Advocacy
+Jonathan Ellis – Director of Advocacy and Change

 Jonathan Ellis is Director of Policy and Advocacy at Hospice UK, which he joined in January 2007.